NCCR-SYNAPSY/neurodatapub/README.md

 ## Overview

 `NeuroDataPub` is an open-source neuroimaging dataset publishing tool written in Python and built on top of Datalad and git-annex.
-It was developed to facilitate the adoption of Datalad by the NCCR-SYNAPSY members to manage and publish privately or publicly their dataset repository on GitHub and the annexed files on their SSH data server, as prescribed by the Neuroimaging Data Management Plan.
+It aims to lower the barriers, for the NCCR-SYNAPSY members, to manage and publish, privately or publicly, their dataset repositories on GitHub and the annexed files on their SSH data server, in order to fully fulfill the implemented Neuroimaging Data Management Plan.

 ![](https://github.com/NCCR-SYNAPSY/neurodatapub/raw/main/docs/images/neurodatapub_illustration.png)

 `NeuroDataPub` comes with its graphical user interface, aka the `NeuroDataPub Assistant`, created to facilitate:

 *   the configuration of the siblings,